A generalized matrix-valued Allen--Cahn model and its numerical solution: Existence, uniqueness, maximum principle, and energy dissipation law of the solution

+Then, we extend this solution to $[0, T]$.
+The above contraction argument gives a unique solution on $[0,t_1]$ and $U(t_1)\in\mathcal X_{m_2}$.
+Therefore, we may restart the same fixed-point argument on $[t_1,2t_1]$ with initial value $U(t_1)$.
+Since the contraction constant depends only on $\kappa$ and $t_1$, the same argument applies on $[jt_1,(j+1)t_1]$ for $j=1,\ldots,J$.
+After finitely many steps, with $Jt_1\geq T$, these local solutions cover $[0,T]$.
+The uniqueness of each subinterval ensures that the solutions obtained in adjacent intervals coincide at the endpoints and thus patch together into a unique solution in $C([0,T];\mathcal X_{m_2})$. \end{proof}

-The energy dissipation law is a core fundamental of $L^2$ gradient flows, indicating that the energy of any sufficiently smooth solution to this equation decreases monotonically over time.
+The energy dissipation law is a fundamental property of $L^2$ gradient flows, indicating that the energy of any sufficiently smooth solution to this equation decreases monotonically over time.
 For scalar cases, this conclusion can be directly proven by the chain rule of total derivatives.
-We extend this line of reasoning to the matrix-valued $L^2$ gradient flows \eqref{eq:energy} and establish the following energy dissipation law.
+We extend this line of reasoning to the matrix-valued $L^2$ gradient flows \eqref{eq:energy} and establish the following energy dissipation law. \begin{proposition}[Energy dissipation law] Let $U(t,\bx)\in\mathbb{R}^{m_1\times m_2}$ be a sufficiently smooth solution of \eqref{eq:MAC} on $(0,T]\times\Omega$ with periodic boundary conditions.
+Then the energy functional \eqref{eq:energy} satisfies